-If your child doesn't have an agent or manager yet, you can still find auditions for them on casting websites like Backstage, Actors Access, Casting Networks and Now Casting.
+If your child doesn't have an agent or manager yet, you can still find auditions for them on casting websites like Backstage - The Actor's Resource, Actors Access, Casting Networks and Now Casting.
 All these casting websites allow you to set search criteria so you can look only for kids auditions within the age range of your child.
 You can also limit your search to paying or union jobs.

 What is SAG and Equity?

 As you start reading child audition listings, you will notice that some are marked "UNION" or "NON-UNION".
 The Screen Actors Guild (SAG) is the union that represents adult and child actors working in film and television.
 Actor's Equity (AEA) is the union for theater.
 There is another union, AFTRA, for some television roles.
 Union jobs guarantee a certain pay scale and specific working conditions.
 Child labor laws protect children working in the entertainment business, but union jobs have additional regulations to protect young actors.
 For more information on acting unions and the pros and cons of joining, click here.
 Whether your child is a union member or not, you can look for theater open calls for them on the Equity website.

 If your child is starting out, also look for kids auditions that will help them build their resume, like student films and school plays.
 A good way to get them into student films is to drop by film schools in your area and ask the receptionist to add their picture and resume to their casting files.
 Also keep up to date on auditions for school plays.
 Finally, consider signing your child up for a few casting director workshops.
 This is a great way to introduce them to casting directors, the ones in charge of casting calls for kids.